Are you a graduate employed in a school?

 - SECOND VISIT approximately a week later to include:

-`2 joint lesson observations (one hour literacy and maths with feedback from 2Schools staff and applicant’s mentor);
+` 2 joint lesson observations (one hour literacy and maths with feedback from 2Schools staff and candidate’s mentor)

-`Applicant will be collating evidence against the Teachers’ Standards (guidance will be provided)
+`the candidate will be collating evidence against the Teachers’ Standards (guidance provided)

-` 2 joint lesson observations (one hour literacy and maths with feedback from 2Schools staff and applicant’s mentor);
+` 2 joint lesson observations (one hour literacy and maths or other subjects -see point 6, with feedback from 2Schools staff and candidate’s mentor)*;

-- 2Schools will award QTS (Qualified Teacher Status) to the applicant and notify school and applicant
+- 2Schools will award QTS (Qualified Teacher Status) to the candidate and notify school and candidate.

-- As per DfE statutory guidance, applicant will be required to complete an NQT year.
+- As per DfE statutory guidance, candidate will be required to complete an NQT year.

 Everyone at 2Schools Consortium is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 We have a number of policies and procedures in place that contribute to our safeguarding commitment and all staff and volunteers are expected to adhere to these.